LACMIP/emu/docs/_documentation/digitizing.md

 # Post-digitization

-Post-digitization curation and quality control (QC) are important components of the overall digitization process.
-LACMIP staff direct volunteer and intern participation in curation, whereas only LACMIP staff are responsible for QC.
+Post-digitization curation steps important components of the overall digitization process.
+LACMIP staff, volunteers, and interns all participate in various parts of this workflow.

 If you participate in any post-digitization activities for a given tray, please add your name and date to the appropriate columns on the digitization worksheet:
 <img src="{{ site.baseurl }}/assets/images/cataloging_postdigitizationworksheet.png" alt="" width="500"/>{: .align-center}